stevenranney/stevenranney.github.io/about.md

 ### Career Arc

 By education and experience, I am a quantitative scientist.
-Some of my past jobs have included (but are not limited to):
+In chronological order, some of my past jobs have included (but are not limited to):

 * Research assistant at a northern Rocky Mountain university
 * Biometrician with a environmental and statistical consulting firm